apache/spark/docs/logging-monitoring/logging-architecture.rst

 By default, Airflow supports logging into the local file system.
 These include logs from the Web server, the Scheduler, and the Workers running tasks.
 This is suitable for development environments and for quick debugging.

-For cloud deployments, Airflow also has hooks contributed by the Community for logging to cloud storage such as AWS, Google Cloud, and Azure.
+For cloud deployments, Airflow also has handlers contributed by the Community for logging to cloud storage such as AWS, Google Cloud, and Azure.

 The logging settings and options can be specified in the Airflow Configuration file, which as usual needs to be available to all the Airflow process: Web server, Scheduler, and Workers.